OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Calendar.md

 You have threefold access to the calendar:

+* in your [personal menu](../personal_menu/index.md): aggregates all your OpenOlat calendars.
-* in the group: grants you access to the group calendar as well as any imported external calendars.
+* in the [group](../groups/Using_Group_Tools.md): grants you access to the group calendar as well as any imported external calendars.
 * in the course: provides access to course dates as well as group calendars.
-* in your personal menu: aggregates all your OpenOlat calendars.
+Kalender können in Kursen sowohl im Kursrun als auch in der Toolbar eingebunden sein.

-Course calendars, like group calendars, are automatically added to your [personal calendar](../personal_menu/Personal_Tools.md#PersonalMenu-_pers_kalender); course events will be displayed there for you.
+Course calendars, like group calendars, are automatically added to your personal calendar; course events will be displayed there for you.

 ## Create / Edit entry